akshay-sharma/Hunch/README.md

 os.environ["HUNCH_API_CONFIG"]="hunch_api_config.yaml"
 ```

-Typical configuration file looks like the following...
+Typical configuration file looks like the following:

 ```yaml
 model_storage:                                # For more details on Model storage configuration refer "Model Blob Storage" section of this document.